JillCox/Driver-retention/README.md

 "Retention Query"- Looks at difference in pay, pay codes used, time on the job, etc. between those who stayed and those who left.

+"Demographics" - is a look at how personal characteristics affect the likelihood of someone staying or leaving.
+These results can be found in the "Demographics Results" Excel sheet if you are interested; however, due to concerns from HR the demographics are not included in the recommendations to the company.

+Now take a look at the Driver Retention Powerpoint to see what the business take aways were.